Rings of non-commutative functions and their fields of fractions: Preliminaries

 The non-commutative Hardy algebra, $\mult$, is the algebra of all uniformly bounded NC functions in the NC unit row-ball, $\rball$.
-This algebra can be identified with the unital weak operator topology (WOT)--closed algebra generated by the $L_1,\ldots,L_d$ \cite{DP-inv}.
-Moreover, $\bH^{\infty}_d$ can be identified with the algebra of left multipliers of the NC-RKHS $\bH^2_d$ \cite{Pop-freeholo,SSS}.
+This algebra can be identified with the unital weak operator topology (WOT)--closed algebra generated by $L_1,\cdots,L_d$ \cite{DP-inv}.
+Moreover, $\bH^{\infty}_d$ can be identified with the algebra of left multipliers of $\bH^2_d$ \cite{Pop-freeholo,SSS}.

 Fix $0 < r < 1$, $n \in \N$, $Z \in r \cdot \overline{\bdn}$, and unit vectors $v, y \in \C^n$.
 Write $\mr{Ad} _Z \colon \C ^{n\times n} \to \C ^{n\times n}$ for the completely positive adjunction map, $\mr{Ad} _Z (T) := \sum_{j=1}^d Z_j T Z_j^*$.
 By our assumption, $\|\mr{Ad} _Z \| = \| \mr{Ad} _Z (I_n) \| \leq r^2$.
-Then, \ba \|K\{Z,y,v\}\|^2 & = & \sum_{n=0}^{\infty} \sum_{|\alpha|=n} \left| y^* Z^\alpha v \right| ^2 \\ & = & \sum_{n=0}^{\infty} y^* \mr{Ad} _Z ^{\circ n}(vv^*) y \\ &\leq & \| y \| ^2 \| v \| ^2 \sum_{n=0}^{\infty} r^{2n} = \frac{\| y \| ^2 \| v \| ^2}{1 - r^2}. \ea This simple fact can be used to prove the following lemma, \cite[Lemma 4.5]{JMS-ncBSO}. \begin{lem} Any $f \in \hardy$ is bounded on $r \cdot \overline{\rball}$ for all $0 < r < 1$. \end{lem} \begin{proof} Given any $Z \in r \cdot \overline{\rball}$, \ba \|f(Z)\| & = & \sup \left\{ \left. | y^* f(Z) v | \ \right| \ \|v\|,\, \|y\| = 1 \right\} \\ & = & \sup \left\{ \left. \ip{K\{ Z, y ,v \}}{f} \right| \ \|v\|, \, \|y\| = 1 \right\} \\ &\leq & \frac{\|f\|_{\hardy}}{\sqrt{1 - r^2}}. \ea \end{proof}
+Then, \ba \|K\{Z,y,v\}\|^2 & = & \sum_{n=0}^{\infty} \sum_{|\alpha|=n} \left| y^* Z^\alpha v \right| ^2 \\ & = & \sum_{n=0}^{\infty} y^* \mr{Ad} _Z ^{\circ n}(vv^*) y \\ &\leq & \| y \| ^2 \| v \| ^2 \sum_{n=0}^{\infty} r^{2n} = \frac{\| y \| ^2 \| v \| ^2}{1 - r^2}. \ea This simple fact can be used to prove the following lemma, \cite[Lemma 4.5]{JMS-ncBSO}. \begin{lem} Any $f \in \hardy$ is bounded on $r \cdot \overline{\rball}$ for all $0 < r < 1$. \end{lem} \begin{proof} Given any $Z \in r \cdot \overline{\rball}$, \ba \|f(Z)\| & = & \sup \left\{ \left. | y^* f(Z) v | \ \right| \ \|v\|,\, \|y\| = 1 \right\} \\ & = & \sup \left\{ \left. |\ip{K\{ Z, y ,v \}}{f}| \ \right| \ \|v\|, \, \|y\| = 1 \right\} \\ &\leq & \frac{\|f\|_{\hardy}}{\sqrt{1 - r^2}}. \ea \end{proof}

 For any $f \in \mult$ we define $f(L) := M^L _f \in \scr{B} (\hardy )$ as the bounded linear operator that acts as left multiplication by $f$.
 We note that for every $0< r < 1$ the operator $rL$ is a strict row contraction.
 Hence, the bounded linear operator, $f(rL)$, is well-defined.
-The operator $f(rL)$ corresponds to the restriction of $f$ to $r \rball$.
+The operator $f(rL)$ corresponds to the restriction of $f$ to $r \cdot \rball$.
 More generally, this identification extends to $f \in \bH^{\infty}_d \otimes \C ^{n\times k}$, for all sizes of matrices.

 We will say that a function $f \in \bH^{\infty}_d$ and, more generally, $f \in \bH^{\infty}_d \otimes \C ^{n \times k}$ is \emph{inner}, if the operator $f(L)$ is an isometry.
 Similarly, we say that $f$ is \emph{outer} if $f(L)$ has dense range.
 Every element $f \in \mult \otimes \C ^{k \times n}$ admits an \emph{inner--outer factorization}, $f = V \cdot T$, where $V$ is inner and $T$ is outer.
 This follows from the non-commutative extension of the classical Beurling theorem that was first discovered by Popescu in \cite{Pop-char, Pop-multi} and later proved independently by Davidson and Pitts in \cite{DP-inv}.
 The proof of this NC Beurling theorem relies on the notion of wandering subspaces for row isometries.
 Namely, let $\cH \subseteq \hardy \otimes \C^n$ be a closed right shift-invariant subspace.
 Then, the \emph{wandering subspace} of $\cH$ is defined as the orthogonal complement of the range of $R$ restricted to $\cH \otimes \C^d$,